urfave/negroni/README.md

 # Negroni [![GoDoc](https://godoc.org/github.com/codegangsta/negroni?status.png)](http://godoc.org/github.com/codegangsta/negroni)

-Negroni is a idiomatic approach to web middleware in Go.
+Negroni is an idiomatic approach to web middleware in Go.
 It is tiny, non-intrusive, and encourages use of `net/http` Handlers.

 If you like the idea of [Martini](http://github.com/go-martini/martini), but you think it contains too much magic, then Negroni is a great fit.